 - Flat Cupcake Tops – Flatten the cupcake batter using the back of a spoon before baking for cupcakes with perfectly flat tops.
 Some cupcakes dome while cooking but these do not, however the batter lays when they go into the oven is how they will come out of the oven.

-- Storing Vegan Chocolate Cupcakes – After the cupcakes have completely cooled, store them in an airtight container on a counter for up to a week.
+- Storing Gluten Free Chocolate Cupcakes – After the cupcakes have completely cooled, store them in an airtight container on a counter for up to a week.

 - Frosting Options – You can choose to use any frosting you like!
-My favorite store bought frosting is this Organic Chocolate Frosting and this my favorite homemade Vegan Chocolate Frosting (as pictured on the cupcakes).
+My favorite store bought frosting is this Organic Chocolate Frosting and this my favorite Homemade Chocolate Frosting (as pictured on the cupcakes).

 - Frosting Spatula – You may use a piping bag if you wish but I found it easiest to frost these cupcakes using a frosting spatula and personally like the look of it.